How to Start Using Beebole

 By configuring the modules available to each user group.

 You can read more about all of these authorizations and how to configure them in our documentation.

 Organizing teams, departments, and offices

 You can organize users into groups such as teams, departments, offices, etc. using the Groups and Groups Settings modules.
 Groups can be any category you want, and they can also be used for organizing companies and projects.
 Check our documentation to read more about how to create and assign groups.

 Tracking and Approving Time on Projects or Activities

 Recording time on desktop

-You can record time on desktop using a daily, weekly, or monthly format.
+You can record time on a desktop using a daily, weekly, or monthly format.
 Select the format you'd like to use by selecting day, week, or month in the top right corner of the timesheet.

 To record time using any format, click Add a row and select an entity (a company, project, subproject, absence) using the dropdown menu labeled Record your time on.